ollyde/flutter_macos_video_player/packages/video_player/video_player_macos/README.md

 ```

 You can also use

 ```
 video_player_macos: 1.0.3
 ```

 I would suggest using a cominbation like such in your pub.dev
 (For all platforms except Windows)

+You will need to write a different view for each, spanning

 ```
 # For iOS and Android